Government Secretariat: Structure of policy bureaux, 2007-2022

-Present Structure of the Government Secretariat, 2022-
+Present structure (2022-)

 Pursuant to the 2021 Policy address, Carrie Lam announced a government restructuring proposal in January 2022 to be considered and implemented by the Chief Executive-elect returned by the 2022 Chief Executive election.
 The proposal was adopted by Chief Executive-elect John Lee Ka-chiu; requisite funding was approved by the Finance Committee of the Legislative Council on 10 June 2022.

 Bureaux under the Chief Secretary for Administration: